grejspro/WeatherMan/README.md

     bundle install
     ```

-4. You need to generate your api key for this `https://api.openweathermap.org/data/2.5/weather` and then place it in credentails.yml file like:
+4. You need to generate your api key for this `https://api.openweathermap.org/data/2.5/weather`.
+If you don't have any API key, you can use this: `c1c504d171764e83fc4aa75449065ec9`.
+Then place the API key in the credentials.yml file like: and then place it in credentails.yml file like:

     `openweather_api_key: your_api_key`